Gordiminore/GitHub-Intro/README.md

 # My GitHub Project
 This is a demo project for our Git and GitHub activity.
+Created by Pao Sanico